 The rules for detecting on city properties can also differ from city to city.
 While one municipality may allow detecting in its local parks, another may not.
 You may find that some post signs about the legality of detecting in certain areas.
 That’s great if it’s spelled out for you, but if it’s not, don’t dig until you have permission.

 It’s no different when you want to hunt schoolyards – gaining permission is essential.
 You can start with officials at the particular school, but it may be easier to go straight to the superintendent’s office for permission.
 You may be able to obtain the go ahead for all the school in the district that way.

-Fortunately, if you want to detect on beaches, it’s typically allowed.
+Fortunately if you want to metal detect on the beach it’s typically allowed.
 Most beaches allow you to search because digging in the sand is what people do there.
 Just be aware that if the beach you intend to search is part of a state or federal park, you have to get clarification from governing officials.

-The main thing to remember is that a little bit of research and obtaining permission is the name of the game in metal detecting.
+The main thing to remember is that a little bit of research and obtaining metal detecting permission is the name of the game for this hobby.
 It’s sometimes a hassle, but in the end, it’s worth it.
 You may find valuable treasure and you won’t get in trouble doing it.

 Last Updated on